michaelnisi/troubled/data/posts/2018/podest.md

 > If you want a streamlined & efficient podcast player app, give Podest a try.
 I helped beta test it.—[@a_grebenyuk](https://twitter.com/a_grebenyuk)

-I’m in the process of open sourcing all components of the app, publishing all Swift and JavaScript packages on [GitHub](https://github.com/michaelnisi/), many parts are already there.

-Enough of that, I don’t want to repeat the pitch here, check the [App Store](https://itunes.apple.com/us/app/podest/id794983364) for details.
-And please rate or review the app to support this independent project—that would make me happy.
+Enough of that, I don’t want to repeat the pitch here, check the [App Store](https://itunes.apple.com/us/app/podest/id794983364) and download the app.
+Please leave a rating or a review to support this indie project.
+That would make me happy.

 Back to the initial question.
-Does it make sense to build something that, in some form or the other, already exists?
-Podest’s genesis is classic open source, scratching an itch, I answered the personal need for a simpler way of listening to podcasts—something I’m truly passionate about.
+Why another podcast app?
+Why build something that, in some form or the other, already exists?
+Podest’s genesis is classic open source, scratching an itch.
+I answered the personal need for a simpler way of listening to podcasts—something I’m truly passionate about—in the hopes if I’m looking an alternative podcast app, others might be looking too.

-If you discover a use case, unsatisfyingly covered by existing tools—a tough nut to crack—and you are privileged to invest time, you should *build all the things*, picking up new technologies along the way.
+To generalize, if you discover a use case, not or unsatisfyingly covered by existing tools and you are privileged to invest time, you should *build all the things*, picking up new or required technologies along the way—here Swift.
 Breaking your project down into modules makes the time investment manageable and the final composite becomes secondary, for you are rewarded with each module.
-Open source these components and other people can learn and profit from your work.
+Open source these components not only provides intermediate results, but allows others to learn and profit from your work as well.

-Diversity produces progress.
-Always reinvent the wheel!
-Learning never ends.
+Podest is mostly open source.
+Some packages and the app itself, using frameworks the least exciting part, still need to be published on [GitHub](https://github.com/michaelnisi/).
+I want to make it 100% open source.

 **There were plenty podcast players, but no podcast browser.
 Try Podest and tell me what you think.**
 [![App Store](/img/app_store.svg "App Store Badge")](https://itunes.apple.com/us/app/podest/id794983364)